-- Andy aka latigid on, who designed the PCBs, was always available for talks & suggestions and who finally proofread and corrected this manual.
-Thanks, man! :) - Thorsten aka TK. who created MIDIbox, the hardware and software platform of LoopA.
+- Andy, who designed the PCBs, was always available for talks & suggestions and who finally proofread and corrected this manual.
+Thanks, man! :) - Thorsten, who created MIDIbox: the hardware and software platform of LoopA.
 It would have been impossible to build without your work!
 Thank you! - Adrian Hallik, who creates beautiful cases and front panels.
-Thanks a lot for your fantastic work, also on this unit! - Adrian Smith aka Smithy, who seeded initial thoughts about a "perfect MIDI looping device".
+Thanks a lot for your fantastic work, also on this unit! - Adrian Smith, who seeded initial thoughts about a "perfect MIDI looping device".
 Thanks, man! - All current and future users of LoopA, who made this device possible and ensure continuous development.
 You know who you are! :-)